-To split a linear object into multiple lengths, place the cursor above the linear object.
+To split a set of parallel linear objects, place the cursor above an outside linear object.
 Hold the left mouse button and drag the mouse cursor perpendicular to the linear object.
-A series of indications appear of where the splits will occur.
+A purple line appear showing where the splits will occur.
 Left click again to complete the splits.